gremmie/ww2crypto/README.md

 # ww2crypto

-A web application for exploring several World War II era cipher machines in your browser.
+A web application for exploring several World War II-era cipher machines in your browser.

 I created this project to teach myself Typescript and to get more experience